Complete Ricci solitons via estimates on the soliton potential

-However, when investigating the Ricci soliton equations in order to construct new examples, the above estimates are {\em not} available a priori because the trajectory may not correspond to a complete Ricci soliton.
+When investigating the Ricci soliton equations in order to construct new examples, the estimates in proposition \ref{AsymptoticsOfPotentialFunction} are {\em not} available because the trajectory may not correspond to a complete Ricci soliton.

-Therefore it is essential that theorem \ref{MainGrowthEstimateTheorem} does {\em not} assume that the Ricci soliton is complete.
-Furthermore, the growth rate of the soliton potential can also be prescribed for small times $t>0$ when the existence of a solution to the Ricci soliton equations is a priori only guaranteed by short time existence results, e.g. \cite{BuzanoInitialValueSolitons}.
-In contrast, proposition \ref{AsymptoticsOfPotentialFunction} gives estimates on the asymptotics for large times.
+Therefore it is essential that theorem \ref{MainGrowthEstimateTheorem} below does {\em not} assume that the Ricci soliton is complete.
+Furthermore, it shows that the growth rate of the soliton potential can be prescribed for small times $t>0$, when the existence of a solution to the Ricci soliton equations can be guaranteed by short time existence results, e.g. \cite{BuzanoInitialValueSolitons}.

-\begin{theorem} Let $(M^{n+1},g,u)$ be a steady or expanding gradient Ricci soliton which is of cohomogeneity one under the isometric action of the compact Lie group $G.$ Suppose an isometric parametrisation $\Phi \colon (0, T) \times P \to M_0$ of the union of all principal orbits $M_0$ has been chosen and the pullback metric is given by $dt^2 + g_t.$ Suppose that there is a singular orbit $G/H$ at $t=0$ and that the isotropy representation of $P=G/K$ is monotypic, that is, it decomposes into pairwise inequivalent $\Ad_K$-invariant irreducible summands.
+\begin{theorem} Let $(M^{n+1},g,u)$ be a steady or expanding gradient Ricci soliton which is of cohomogeneity one under the isometric action of the compact Lie group $G.$ Suppose $\Phi \colon (0, T) \times P \to M_0$ is an isometric parametrisation of the union of all principal orbits $M_0$ and the pullback metric is given by $dt^2 + g_t.$ Assume that there is a singular orbit $G/H$ at $t=0$ and that the isotropy representation of $P=G/K$ is monotypic, that is, it decomposes into pairwise inequivalent $\Ad_K$-invariant irreducible summands.

-Fix $t_{*} \in [0, T)$ and $c_{*}>0.$ Suppose that the Killing form $B$ of $\mathfrak{g}$ satisfies $-\tr_{g_{t_{*}}}(B) < c_{*}$ and that the shape operator $L_t$ of the hypersurface $P_t = \Phi( \lbrace t \rbrace \times P)$ is positive definite for all $t \geq t_{*}.$
+Fix $t_{*} \in [0, T)$, $c_{*}>0$ and suppose that the Killing form $B$ of $\mathfrak{g}$ satisfies $-\tr_{g_{t_{*}}}(B_{|\mathfrak{p}}) < c_{*}$ and that the shape operator $L_t$ of the hypersurface $P_t = \Phi( \lbrace t \rbrace \times P)$ is positive definite for all $t \geq t_{*}.$

-Then for all $c>0$ and for all $\tau \in (t_{*},T)$ there exists a constant $C_0 \leq 0$ depending only on $c_{*},$ $c,$ $\tau -t_{*}$ such that $- \dot{u}(t) \geq c$ on $[\tau,T)$ provided that $\ddot{u}(0) < C_0.$ \end{theorem}
+Then for all $c>0$ and for all $\tau \in (t_{*},T)$ there exists a constant $C_0 \leq 0$ depending only on $c_{*},$ $c,$ $\tau -t_{*}$ such that $- \dot{u}(t) \geq c$ on $[\tau,T),$ provided that $\ddot{u}(0) < C_0.$ \end{theorem}

-Notice that in applications to constructions of Ricci solitons the condition $\ddot{u}(0) < C_0$ can simply be imposed.
+Notice that in applications to constructions of Ricci solitons the initial condition $\ddot{u}(0) < C_0$ can simply be imposed.